MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-visualizers-of-data.md

 1. Create a class that inherits from <xref:Microsoft.VisualStudio.DebuggerVisualizers.DialogDebuggerVisualizer>.

   > [!NOTE]
-  > Due to the security issues described in the section below, starting with Visual Studio 17.11, visualizers won't be able to specify the `Legacy` formatter policy in the base class' constructor.
+  > Due to the security issues described in the section below, starting with Visual Studio 2022 version 17.11, visualizers won't be able to specify the `Legacy` formatter policy in the base class' constructor.
 From now on, visualizers can only use JSON serialization to communicate between the *debugger* and *debuggee-side* components.

 1. Override the <xref:Microsoft.VisualStudio.DebuggerVisualizers.DialogDebuggerVisualizer.Show%2A?displayProperty=fullName> method to display your interface.
 Use <xref:Microsoft.VisualStudio.DebuggerVisualizers.IDialogVisualizerService> methods to display Windows forms, dialogs, and controls in your interface.